Uddālaka Āruṇi: Influence

 Uddalaka Aruni is said to have systematized the Vedic and Upanishadic thoughts.
 Many Mahavakyas are ascribed to sage Uddalaka Aruni.
 Among those, "Tat Tvam Asi" (That thou art) of the Chandogya Upanishad is an oft-quoted thought in Hinduism.
 Its teacher is Uddalaka Aruni and the student his son Svetaketu.

 His teachings extend beyond metaphysical speculations and philosophy.
 Parts of his works contain the seeds of Indian atomism, because of his belief that "particles too small to be seen mass together into the substances and objects of experience".
 Some scholars such as Hermann Jacobi and Randall Collins have compared Aruni to Thales of Miletus in their scientific methodology, calling them both as "primitive physicists" or "proto-materialist thinkers".

 In the Mahabharata

 The Adi Parva describes Aruni as a disciple of Sage Ayoda-Dhaumya.
 Once a flood took place in the fields of the ashram.
 A breach was formed in the embankment.
 Dhaumya sent Aruni to stop the water from entering the embankment.
 After a long time, Aruni had not returned.
 So, Dhaumya went out to find Aruni.
-The latter lying in the breach of the embankment to prevent the water from entering it.
+The latter was lying in the breach of the embankment to prevent the water from entering it.
 Because of his loyalty, Aruni is also known as Uddalaka Aruni as a mark of his preceptor's respect.